Proud Canadian Company

 How does interprovincial migration affect real estate?

-Interprovincial migration can significantly impact real estate investment opportunities, as it can drive up demand for housing and lead to higher prices.
+Interprovincial migration can significantly affect real estate investment opportunities by increasing housing demand and prices.
 However, this also means the area could see higher rental prices and faster property appreciation.
-On the other hand, cities that are seeing residents leave may see softening real estate markets due to lower demand.
+On the other hand, cities experiencing resident departures may see a softening real estate market due to lower demand.

 Where Should You Invest?